hunnel/openVINO_install_guide_linux_without_FPGA/install_GPU_linux.md

 <br>

 ## Set External Software Dependencies (Processor Graphics)

+> **Note:**  These steps are only required if you want to enable OpenVINO™ Toolkit components to utilize processor graphics on your system

 The installation automatically creates the install_dependencies directory under /opt/intel/computer_vision_sdk.
 This directory contains several scripts to enable OpenVINO™ Toolkit to utilize processor graphics on your system.